section-engineering-education/engineering-education/articles/build-a-ticketing-app-with-adonisjs-and-vuejs/index.md

 ### Introduction

-[Adonis.js](https://preview.adonisjs.com/) is written from the ground up with a strong principle and goals in mind to be a strong integrated system having developer ergonomics, stability and speed.
+[Adonis.js](https://preview.adonisjs.com/) is written from the ground up with a strong principle and goals in mind to be a strong integrated system having developer ergonomics, stability, and speed.

 To show the capabilities of the AdonisJS JavaScript framework and how it can be combined with the [Vue](https://v3.vuejs.org/) web framework, this tutorial will lead you through building a Ticketing System App.